fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> While writing this a question came to my mind if I may: should programmers ( especially young juniors ) avoid old monolithic projects where the back end code is mysterious?
+Like could this affect their career/programming because all I say see is legacy atm and I don’t really like this black box situation...

 > Hi Fredrik, thanks for the video.
 What do you think  is better at this point Go or Java in enterprise application development ?
 For eg  for middleware application etc.

 > Hi Fredrik !
 I really need your advice.
 I will be graduating in July.
 Unfortunately all my strengths now all lie in Javascript Typescript, front end , Nodejs.
 I just finished my internship with some Nodejs typescript kinda stuff .
 The work i have done there scared me so much.
 My CTO legit wrote a 3-400 lines funtions with 10 if else and i have to work on those codes.
 I have only 3 months left before graduating.
 As much as i want to learn Spring framework and its ecosystem so that i could work with seniors that i could learn from, I think its too late now.
 What do recommend as my next step ?
 I can not afford to stay unemployment during this hard times.
 Should I just keep working and applying for javascript role when i gradute and learn Java spring on the side ?